-The Franke Institute is a member of the Humanities Without Walls Consortium (HWW), a partnership of fifteen research universities in the Midwest and beyond, that creates new avenues for collaborative research, teaching, and scholarship in the humanities, forging and sustaining areas of inquiry that cannot be created or maintained without cross-institutional cooperation.
-The Humanities Without Walls Consortium has been supported by awards totaling approximately $7.2 million to the Illinois Program for Research in the Humanities at the University of Illinois at Urbana-Champaign.
+The Franke Institute is a member of the Humanities Without Walls Consortium (HWW), a partnership of sixteen research universities in the Midwest and beyond, that creates new avenues for collaborative research, teaching, and scholarship in the humanities, forging and sustaining areas of inquiry that cannot be created or maintained without cross-institutional cooperation.
+The Humanities Without Walls Consortium has been supported by awards totaling approximately $12.2 million to the Illinois Program for Research in the Humanities at the University of Illinois at Urbana-Champaign.

 UChicago faculty have received the following HWW grants for collaborative research projects with colleagues at participating institutions:

 "Studying Oak Woods," awarded to Prof. Na'ama Rokem (Near Eastern Languages & Civliizations) and the Bronzeville Historical Society

 “Coping with Changing Climates in Early Antiquity: Comparative Approaches between Empiricism and Theory,” awarded to Prof. Herve Reculeau (Near Eastern Languages & Civilizations) and colleagues